oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 5: Nonlinear Models

 This chapter discusses two popular non-linear models in regression and classification tasks: neural nets and support vector machines.
+This chapter explores the basic idea behind these two frameworks and their implementations.
+The following topics are covered:

     - Neural Nets
         - Perceptron